Neon Sign Repair: Helpful Tips and Tricks

 Additionally, older neon signs were often made with lead glass, and some neon signs contain mercury as well.
 (Fun fact: red and pink neon signs will usually use actual neon gas.
 Other colors typically contain other elements besides neon.
 While most of these are harmless, blue neon signs can contain small amounts of mercury.)

-Can my neon sign be repaired?
+Can I repair my neon sign?

 For the most part, the state of disrepair your sign is in will determine how expensive the repair will be.
 Most neon signs can be fixed, though the cost of repairing them varies depending on the quality of the sign and the extent of the break.